Northern Oil and Gas, Inc. (NOG) Bundle

 Initial capital/funding

-To gain more insights into the company's investors and their motivations, check out this detailed profile: Exploring Northern Oil and Gas, Inc. (NOG) Investor Profile: Who’s Buying and Why?
+For a deeper dive into who is backing this new direction, you should check out Exploring Northern Oil and Gas, Inc. (NOG) Investor Profile: Who's Buying and Why?

 Northern Oil and Gas, Inc. (NOG) Ownership Structure